leouieda/gghs2012/README.md

+Slides and code for the talk given at the 2012 International Symposium on Gravity, Geoid and Height Systems (GGHS), in Venice, Italy.

+Slides in PDF format are available on figshare:
+[doi:10.6084/m9.figshare.156859](http://dx.doi.org/10.6084/m9.figshare.156859)

+Citation:

+Uieda, L. and V. C. F. Barbosa (2012), Rapid 3D inversion of gravity and gravity gradient data to test geologic hypotheses, International Symposium on Gravity, Geoid and Height Systems.

 # Rapid 3D inversion of gravity and gravity gradient data to test geologic hypotheses

-Talk given at the 2012 International Symposium on Gravity, Geoid and Height Systems (GGHS), in Venice, Italy.

-**Slides** are available on figshare:
-[doi:10.6084/m9.figshare.156859](http://dx.doi.org/10.6084/m9.figshare.156859)

-## Abstract
+**Leonardo Uieda and Valéria C. F. Barbosa**

 Forward modeling of potential fields is a useful way to incorporate the interpreter's knowledge about the geology of the interpretation area into the